lguzzon-scratchbook/gdb/README.md

   Provides gzip compression to optimize data storage and network communication.

 - **`GenosRTC`** (Internal Module for GenosDB) :
   GenosRTC is the real-time communication module for GenosDB, implementing peer-to-peer connections via WebRTC with signaling over the Nostr protocol.
+For large-scale applications (100+ peers), GenosRTC includes an optional Cellular Mesh overlay that reduces connection complexity from O(N²) to O(N), enabling large-scale networks.

   This module was developed internally for the specific needs of GenosDB and leverages state-of-the-art cryptographic dependencies, such as `@noble/curves`, to ensure maximum security and performance.